nicoskia/spotifyminiplayer/README.md

 * Mini-player is always on top
 * View album art and song duration
 * Song/Artist/Album links to Spotify
-* Runs in the system tray - no taskbar icon clutter!

 ## Notice
 This is **not** a Spotify replacement.
 You need both running at the same time.